-Security is the main concern while browsing web and thus Internet Explorer (IE) has some extra capabilities to warn you if it detects something harmful.
-Many a times, it happens that we are lost in browsing the Internet and unknowingly click on suspicious links.
+Security is the main concern while browsing the web and thus Internet Explorer (IE) has some extra capabilities to warn you if it detects something harmful.
+Many times, it happens that we are lost in browsing the Internet and unknowingly click on suspicious links.
 These links may affect our system by injecting malware.
 But whenever we hit such malicious links, IE warns us and ends the session instantly by saying:

 Internet Explorer has closed this webpage to help protect your computer

 However, I have recently noticed that IE was throwing me this warning even if I was visiting some safe sites.
 For example, while playing games on Facebook, I got this warning and it immediately stopped the page rendering.
-I re-tried to open the same page in next session, but same thing happened again.
+I re-tried to open the same page in the next session, but the same thing happened again.